Last updated January 2026

 Named after Bloomsbury Group artist Vanessa Bell (rather than, as some might assume, Ruth Jones’s Gavin & Stacey character), the restaurant occupies what was once The Warwick pub, now transformed into an elegant dining space by the team behind Mortimer House, anchored by tan and terracotta tones.
 When warmer months arrive, the al fresco tables under striped green awnings are sure to be among Soho’s most coveted spots, for the people watching as much as the food.

 Not that the food doesn’t hit the mark.
 At the helm is chef Tom Cenci, formerly of Duck & Waffle and Loyal Tavern, whose menu deftly walks the line between comfort and creativity.
-The Nessa Express menu, served weekdays from 5pm until 6pm, offers exceptional value at £28 for two courses or £35 for three – perfectly designed to get you to the theatre in time for a glass of champagne before curtains up.
+The Nessa Express menu, served Monday to Friday, offers exceptional value at £22 for two courses or £27 for three – perfectly designed to get you to the theatre in time for a glass of champagne before curtains up.

-On the current menu, a beetroot and sheep’s cheese number, with granola for crunch and hot honey dressing for intrigue, kicks things off.
+On a recent menu, a beetroot and sheep’s cheese number, with granola for crunch and hot honey dressing for intrigue, kicks things off.
 Follow that with a suave artichoke ravioli, given heft and sweetness with an onion puree and nubs of glazed Jerusalem artichoke – it’s a gorgeous dish that’s full of surprises.
-There are meatier dishes too; a decidedly festive flat iron chicken with bread sauce sounds like just the ticket – anytime but in the run-up to Christmas, that is.

 Desserts showcase Cenci’s flair for elevated British classics and are the highlight here – the cherry Bakewell with almond frosting and caramelised pecans is fast becoming a signature, a decadent affair that manages to be both light and satisfying.